FAQ

 What about bed bugs?

-Bedbugs are everywhere in North America at present and everyone is scared of them – including us.
+Bedbugs are everywhere in North America and everyone is scared of them – including us.
 We take many steps to ensure that we are protected from pests, and that our guests are assured of a safe, bug-free stay.
 All of our mattresses are fitted with bedbug proof covers, and we use bowls of diatomaceous earth powder to ensure that, if a bug is ever to arrive in someone’s luggage, that bug doesn’t set up home in our house.
 We do thorough inspections whenever a guest leaves as part of our cleaning process.
 Contrary to stereotypes, hostels are no more likely to have bedbugs or other pests than any standard hotel.

 Can I hire a bike from you?